-The meter is shipped with a Modbus ID number of 02.
-NOTE: Modbus address must be changed to 01 for open protocol for BACnet (Optional) to function as specified.
+The meter is shipped with a Modbus ID number of 01.
 This must be changed if the network has more than one meter installed.
 The change must be done before the meter is introduced into the network.
 The meter can be numbered from 1 to 247.
 There can be no duplicate numbers on a network, so caution must be taken when assigning a meter ID number prior to its installation on the RS-485 network.